[UPDATE FROM LIZZO AT BOTTOM OF THE ARTICLE]

 I’m a firm believer in free content – specifically when it comes to news.
 Everyone should have the ability to educate themselves without putting themselves in debt.
 That’s why my content on current events, experiences, and advocacy is free!

-Though hosting a website and producing content regularly costs time and money.
+Though, hosting a website and producing content regularly costs time and money.
 So, if you like my work and want to support me, consider tipping me!
-You can pick your price; even £1 can help!
+You can pick a price; even £1 can help!
+This isn’t a reoccurring tip – this is a one-time-only cost!